 Student Car Parking Permit

 For those students who do not wish to purchase an annual permit, parking is still available in the car park.
 Daily users of the student and visitor car parks pay £1 for up to 5 hours parking and £2 for any period over 5 hours.
+Payment can be made at one of the pay stations in the car park via credit, debit or contactless card, by cash or via the new Glide App.
 Overnight parking is available at a cost of £50 per night.

 Parking for students with disabilities